HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_test_personalization.md

-# Testing the personalization demo
+# Reviewing the PZNdemo

-In the previous steps the personalization demo resources (backend database, pages, portlets and users) got installed by using automated ConfigEngine commands.
-In this exercise these personalized pages can be reviewed.
+In [Installing the PZNDemo resources](./pzn_demoinstall.md), you installed the Personalization demo resources such as the backend database, pages, portlets, and users.
+In this exercise, you can review the personalized pages for each user.

 By default, when the personalization demo (PZNDemo) is installed, the following users are created: